John Nixon (financier)

 John Nixon (1733 – December 31, 1808) was a financier and official from Philadelphia who served as a militia officer in the American Revolutionary War.
-On July 8, 1776, he made the first public proclamation of the Declaration of Independence and read it from the steps of the Pennsylvania State House, now known as Independence Hall.
+On July 8, 1776, he made the first public proclamation of the Declaration of Independence, reading it from the steps of Pennsylvania State House, now Independence Hall in Philadelphia.

+Early life

+Nixon was born in Philadelphia, in the Province of Pennsylvania in British America, in 1733, the son of a shipping merchant.

+Career

-Nixon was born in Philadelphia, the son of a shipping merchant.
-Upon the passage of the Stamp Act in 1765, he signed the non-importation agreement against the Act, became active in opposing the encroachments of the English government upon American liberties, and was a member of the first committee of correspondence in Pennsylvania.
+Following passage of the Stamp Act in 1765, Nixon signed the non-importation agreement against the Act, became active in opposing the encroachments of the English government upon American liberties, and was a member of the first committee of correspondence in the colonial era Province of Pennsylvania.

-In April 1775, he became lieutenant-colonel of the third battalion of the Philadelphia Associators, a militia unit.
+In April 1775, he became lieutenant-colonel of the third battalion of the Philadelphia Associators, a Patriot militia unit.
 He was also a member of the Committee of Safety.
-From May to July 1776, he was in command of the defenses of the Delaware River at Fort Island, after which he was put in charge of the defenses of Philadelphia.
+From May to July 1776, he commanded the Continental Army's defenses of the Delaware River at Fort Island, and was then put in charge of the defenses of Philadelphia, which was then the colonial capital and the meeting place of the revolutionary Second Continental Congress.

-In 1776 Nixon was promoted colonel and later served under George Washington at the Battle of Princeton.
-He became a member of the Navy Board, and two years later was with Washington again at Valley Forge.
+In 1776, Nixon was promoted colonel and later served under George Washington at the Battle of Princeton.
+He became a member of the Navy Board, and two years later was with Washington again during the harsh winter at Valley Forge from 1777 to 1778.

-In 1780, he became a director of the Bank of Pennsylvania.
-Afterward he assisted in organizing the Bank of North America, of which he was president from 1792 until his death.
+In 1780, he became a director of the Bank of Pennsylvania and later assisted in organizing the Bank of North America, where he served as president from 1792 until his death.

+Death

-Nixon died in 1808; he was interred in the churchyard of St. Peter's Church, Philadelphia.
+Nixon died on December 31, 1808, and was interred in the churchyard of St. Peter's Church in Philadelphia.